vidyar/docs-1/sources/samples/cassandra.rst

 **script :** Execute the sample code using script tag.

-Here is the complete yml file for ample_ruby_cassandra project.
+Here is the complete yml file for sample_ruby_cassandra project.

 .. code-block:: bash